 Check out the rules & regulations.

-*Note: People's Choice" winners will be chosen by the number of valid, individual votes garnered from during the public voting period.
+*Note: the popular vote will be based on the number of valid, individual votes garnered from during the public voting period.
+Auto-generated and list-entered votes will not be permitted.
+Fraudulent votes will be removed prior to final scoring.

 You must complete your submission by the deadline as directed on the submission form.
 You will receive an automated response indicating that we have received the submission.